Prescription Drugs

 What you pay for your prescription (your copay) is based on medication type: generic, brand-name formulary, brand-name non-formulary, or specialty.
 The formulary [PDF] is the list of medications that UC SHIP covers.

-What you pay for prescription drug costs counts toward your annual out-of-pocket limit.
-Once your costs reach that limit, UC SHIP steps in to pay 100% of your pharmacy costs.
+What you pay for prescription drug costs counts toward your combined medical and pharmacy annual out-of-pocket limit.
+Once your costs reach that limit, UC SHIP will pay 100% of your pharmacy costs.

 Oral Contraceptives Are Free